Netsmartz-IT-Solutions/ai-playbooks/software-dev.md

 - **Include learning curves**: Don't expect immediate productivity gains
 - **Governance and rollback strategies**: Have plans for scaling back AI usage if needed

+> 💡 **Reality Check**: Teams typically see productivity gains after 2-3 weeks of learning.
+Budget extra time for initial projects.
+>
+> 📖 **See Also**: [Section 9: Success Metrics - Risk Indicators](#9-success-metrics-and-kpis) for tracking maturity and [Section 10: Continuous Improvement](#10-continuous-improvement-process) for adaptation strategies

 ## 7. License & Access Information

 To access any AI tool license, you must first complete the required training via the MIS-Smartz Portal: